Benighted: History

 24 February 2017 via Season of Mist records.
-This record is also the first record to feature veteran death metal drummer Romain Goulon.
-Necrobreed maintains traditional fast-paced sound of Benighted, that is a mixture of death metal and grindcore heaviness.
-The foundation of the songwriting is based on grind.
+This record was the first to feature drummer Romain Goulon.
+Necrobreed maintains the traditional fast-paced sound of Benighted, a mix of death metal and grindcore.
+The songwriting is based on grind.

-The EP Dogs Always Bite Harder than Their Master comes on the heels of the 2017 LP Necrobreed and consists of three new songs, a cover song and six older songs recorded live, which makes this EP almost 35 minutes long.
+The EP Dogs Always Bite Harder than Their Master came on the heels of the 2017 LP Necrobreed and consists of three new songs, a cover song, and six older songs recorded live, making EP almost 35 minutes long.

-Obscene Repressed, the band's ninth studio album released on 10 April 2020.
+Obscene Repressed, the band's ninth studio album, was released on 10 April 2020.
 The album contains guest performances by Jamey Jasta from Hatebreed, Sebastian Grihm from Cytotoxin, and Karsten Jäger from Disbelief.

 Benighted released their tenth studio album, Ekbom, on 12 April 2024.
-The track Nothing Left to Fear features a guest vocal performance by Archspire's Oliver Rae Aleron.
+The track "Nothing Left to Fear" features guest vocals from Archspire's Oliver Rae Aleron.